wp-plugins/simple-scroll-to-top/readme.txt

 == Frequently Asked Questions ==

-Do you have questions or issues with Follow us on widget? write to me (vijay [at] vijayakumar.org).
+Do you have questions or issues with Simple Scroll To Top? write to me (vijay [at] vijayakumar.org).

 == Changelog ==